-While the rest of Germany swears by beer, Frankfurt’s favorite drink is apple wine.
-Frau Rauscher, a feisty German woman from nobody-knows-when, has achieved legendary status thanks to her love for apple wine.
-As legend has it, she used to unabashedly pinch apple wine from patrons enjoying a drink outdoors, and when admonished, she would spit the drink back and go on a drunken rant about there being no need for hassle as the drink was already ‘returned’.
+While the rest of Germany swears by beer, Frankfurt’s favourite drink is apple wine.
+Frau Rauscher, a feisty German woman from nobody-knows-when, achieved legendary status thanks to her love for apple wine.
+As legend has it, she used to unabashedly pinch apple wine from patrons enjoying a drink outdoors.
+When admonished, she would spit the drink back and go on a drunken rant about there being no need for hassle as the drink was already “returned.”
 In a corner of the cobbled Klappergasse lane, you will find a spitting statue of Frau Rauscher outside an eponymous restaurant.

 While you are never too far from a playground in Germany, few are as enchanting as Waldspielpark Goetheturm.
 This playground sits in the lap of a pristine forest and delights little ones with slides, a splash pool and a maze.
-This forest was legendary German poet Goethe’s favorite spot to pen his iconic words.
+This forest was Goethe’s favourite spot to pen his iconic words.
 This is a wonderful place to bring a picnic, go on a lazy stroll or simply enjoy precious solitude.

-As part of the Frankfurt art initiative Komische Kunst (Comic Art), artist Friedrich Karl Waechter decided to give a tree (at Lake Jacobiweiher, near the Oberschweinstiege) a voice to express what it feels about being peed on.
+As part of the Frankfurt art initiative Komische Kunst (Comic Art), artist Friedrich Karl Waechter decided to give a tree at Lake Jacobiweiher, near the Oberschweinstiege, a voice to express itself.
 The tree looks perfectly normal until you get close, and then out of nowhere you are sprinkled on!
-Once passers-by get over the initial shock, it usually tickles their sense of humor.
-A sign near the Pinkelbaum (peeing tree) reads, “For 300 years I was peed on, starting today I pee back,” (translated from German).
+Once passers-by get over the initial shock, it usually tickles their sense of humour.
+A sign near the Pinkelbaum (peeing tree) reads, “For 300 years I was peed on, starting today I pee back” (translated from German).

-Frankfurt is the business hub of Germany and home to large banks, commercial institutions and the stock exchange.
-So it is only fitting that the financial heritage of the city be celebrated with a Money Museum (Geldmuseum der Deutschen Bundesbank).
-At this museum, you are walked through the process of money printing and minting, the functions of money and the history and evolution of various aspects of the monetary world.
-What’s more, there are lots of interactive exhibits that allow visitors to perform hands-on money-themed tasks.
+Frankfurt is the business hub of Germany and home to large banks and the stock exchange.
+It’s only fitting that the financial heritage of the city is celebrated with a Money Museum (Geldmuseum der Deutschen Bundesbank).
+Walk through the process of money printing and the role of the European Central Bank, explained through interactive displays – seriously, it’s actually much more fun than it sounds.
+And the best part?
+It’s totally free to visit.